Asphalt Calculator — Tons, Yards & Cost

 Can I use a concrete calculator for asphalt?

-No. Concrete calculators output cubic yards — the correct unit for ordering concrete.
-Asphalt suppliers work in tons.
-The two materials have different densities, and asphalt calculations require additional variables like mix density, compaction factor, and binder content.
+No. Concrete calculators output cubic yards; asphalt suppliers work in tons.
+The materials have different densities and require different calculation variables.
 Always use an asphalt-specific calculator.

 What is a paving ticket and how do I read it?

-A paving ticket is the weight slip generated when a truck loads at the asphalt plant.
-It shows the gross weight (truck + asphalt), tare weight (empty truck), and net weight (asphalt only) in tons.
-Always collect and tally your tickets throughout the job — they are your receipt and the primary way to verify you received the quantity you paid for.
+A paving ticket is the weight slip from the asphalt plant, showing gross weight (truck + material), tare weight (empty truck), and net weight (asphalt only) in tons.
+Collect all tickets throughout the job — they are your receipt for verifying delivery against your estimate.

 Does temperature affect asphalt tonnage calculations?

-Accurate asphalt calculations prevent two expensive outcomes: running out of material mid-job, which causes cold joints and quality problems, and massively overordering, which wastes money and creates disposal headaches.
-The calculator at the top of this page handles the math — your job is to supply accurate measurements and understand what the numbers mean.
+Accurate asphalt calculations prevent two expensive outcomes: running out mid-job — causing cold joints and quality problems — and massively overordering, which wastes money.
+The calculator at the top handles the math; your job is to supply accurate measurements.

-- Always measure the actual area yourself before requesting supplier quotes.
+- Measure the actual area yourself before requesting supplier quotes.

-- Include a waste factor — never order to the exact calculated quantity.
+- Always include a waste factor — never order to the exact calculated quantity.

-- Get at least three supplier quotes, specifying the mix type and thickness.
+- Get at least three supplier quotes, specifying mix type and thickness.

-- Ask for plant test data or the job mix formula for commercial projects.
+- Request plant test data or the job mix formula for commercial projects.

-- Factor in base course, drainage, and labor separately — the asphalt material is just one line item.
+- Factor base course, drainage, and labor separately from the HMA material cost.